vmware/kube-fluentd-operator/README.md

 </match>
 ```

+For details you should consult the plugin documentation.

 ### I want to validate my config file before using it as a configmap

-The container contains a validate command.
+The container comes with a file validation command.
 To use it put all your *.conf file in a directory.
 Use the namespace name for the filename.
 Then use this one-liner, bind-mounting the folder and feeding it as a `DATASOURCE_DIR` env var:

 ```bash